Vibex/qt/Plugins/Mouse/README.txt

 #include Plugins\Mouse\Mouse.ahk

-Fibonacci adds 1 new key:
+Mouse adds 5 new keys:
 # + Left Mouse Drag: Drag the window with the mouse.
 # + Right Mouse Drag: Resize the window with a drag.
 # + Middle Mouse Click: Minimize the window.